bsc-mem/Mess-simulator/Standalone/README.md

 ## 5. Example Outputs

-The simulator outputs latency (ns) and bandwidth (GB/s) for each run.
+The Mess simulator outputs latency (ns) and bandwidth (GB/s) for each run.
 Here’s an example output for DDR4 with different pause values:

 ```txt
 90.00 ns, 67.20 GB/s